danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 As a special case, if `increment` is `0`, the resulting generator just yields `first` and then becomes voided.

-#### `listFromGenerator(generator) <> list`

-Takes an arbitrary generator, and collects all of its generated results, in generated order, into a list, returning that list.

 #### `mapFromGenerator(generator) <> map`